July 17: A Cursed Day

 TWA Flight 800 Explodes

 TWA Flight 800, a Boeing 747 bound for Paris, exploded and crashed off Long Island, N.Y., shortly after leaving John F. Kennedy International Airport.
 All 230 people aboard were killed.
+It is the third deadliest aviation accident in U.S. territory.

 Papa New Guinea Tsunami